 As Aloy was one of the core pillars of Horizon Zero Dawn, I think it's safe to assume that she'll definitely making a return.
 Perhaps she'll be a mother herself this time around, as the theme of motherhood and destiny was a strong one throughout the entirety of the first game.
 Another possibility is that Aloy turns her attentions to hunting down Sylens after he helps HADES to reanimate the wrecked Horus they find in the post-credits sequence (come on, why else would he look at it an onimously say "we've still so much to discuss"?).
 Which leads me nicely onto...

 Horizon Zero Dawn 2 gameplay and story - what is likely to happen?

 And here’s another interesting titbit from the interview, which could give clues about where combat will go in the sequel.
 According to Hulst, the lead designer at Guerrilla loves Monster Hunter, and has been playing the heck out of Monster Hunter World (haven’t we all?).
 While it wouldn’t be a radical departure from the original, we could see many of Monster Hunter World’s innovations appearing in a new Horizon game.
 “Our lead designer has been a massive Monster Hunter fan from way before Monster Hunter World,” says Hulst.
 “He loves that game and a lot of the combat with the machines comes from that series.”
 Will we see hunting jobs?
 Massive creatures like the Baselguese stalking you post-game?
-Co-op?
-Actually, demand for co-op in Horizon has been pretty low.
-According to Hulst: “I think some people are very happy when there’s a beautiful single-player campaign and a story.
-That’s been the overwhelming majority.”
+Will it have co-op?
+Well, according to the aforementioned report from VGC, online co-op will be a feature in Horizon Zero Dawn 2, but again, that's unconfirmed.

 Horizon Zero Dawn 2 - what about the creatures?